Lupus: Drug-induced SLE

 Drug-induced lupus erythematosus is a (generally) reversible condition that usually occurs in people being treated for a long-term illness.
 Drug-induced lupus mimics SLE.
 However, symptoms of drug-induced lupus generally disappear once the medication that triggered the episode is stopped.
 While there are no established criteria for diagnosing drug-induced SLE, most authors have agreed on the following definition: the afflicted patient had a sufficient and continuing exposure to the drug, at least one symptom compatible with SLE, no history suggestive of SLE before starting the drug, and resolution of symptoms within weeks or months after stopping intake of the drug.
 The VigiBase drug safety data repositor diagnosed 12,166 cases of drug-induced SLE recorded between 1968 and 2017.
 Among the 118 agents causing SLE, five main classes were most often associated with drug-induced SLE.
 These drugs were antiarrhythmic agents such as procainamide or quinidine; antihypertensive agents such as hydralazine, captopril, or acebutolol; antimicrobial agents such as minocycline, isoniazid, carbamazepine, or phenytoin; and agents that inhibit the inflammation-inducing actions of interferon or tumor necrosis factor.

+Epstein-Barr virus

+A Stanford University study (published November 2025) suggests a mechanism by which the Epstein-Barr virus leads to development of SLE: EBV infection reprograms autoreactive antinuclear antigen B cells to drive autoimmunity in SLE.